tedunderwood/measureperspective/rawdata/readme.md

-raw data sources for "How to Measure Historical Perspective"
+raw data sources for "A Measured Perspective"
 ============================================================

 The workflow here began with two different categories of metadata.